-Please note, this blog post contains affiliate links.
+Note, this blog post or links may contain affiliate links.
 I may receive a small percentage of the sale of any products sold linked from my blog post, at no cost to you.
 These funds help support the on-going maintenance of this blog web-site and recipe development.
-Also, I only promote products I use and LOVE!
-Cook On!

 Cut the cucumber in half lengthwise.
 Scrape out the seeds with spoon and discard.